flyway/flywaydb.org/documentation/erroroverrides.md

 - treat a warning as an error as you prefer to fail fast to be able to fix the problem sooner
 - perform an additional action when a specific error or warning is being emitted by the database

-Flyway Pro and Enterprise Edition give you a way to achieve all these scenarios using **Error Overrides**.
+Flyway Teams Edition give you a way to achieve all these scenarios using **Error Overrides**.

 ## Configuration